anavsky/anavsky/README.md

 Stay tuned!

 - 🔭 I’m currently working on my web development skills.
-- 🌱 I’m currently learning html, css, java script for front-end and node.js for back-end.
+- 🌱 I’m currently learning node.js for back-end and html, css, java script for front-end.
 - 👯 I’m looking to collaborate on open source projects.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I learn as go, so things here will be constantly changing.